orubel/Beapi-API-Framework/README.md

 - **JWT Tokens:** JWT Token handling for Javascript frontends to allow or better abstraction of the VIEW layer

-- **Web Hooks:** Enables secured Web Hooks for any endpoint so your developers/users can get push notification on updates.
+- **Automated Web Hooks:** Enables secured Web Hooks for any endpoint so your developers/users can get push notification on updates.

-- **Architectural Web Hooks:** Notifys Services and synchronizes data for all your servers on the backend automatically

 - **Throttling & Rate/Data Limits:** Data Limits/Rate limits and Throttling for all API's through easy to configure options